Blog Post

 When I first got started in sales, if you needed to buy something, you had to work directly with a salesperson.
 Now, buyers spend only 5% of the buying journey with a sales rep and virtually 100% of buyers say they would prefer to self-serve part or all of their buying journey.
 Moreover, there are more stakeholders involved in deals now than ever before, with an average of six to 10 people on every buying committee.

 All this is to say that, for sales reps today, closing a sale is a tougher climb.
-And, as a sales leader, I’m always thinking about how to evolve my team’s capabilities so they can better achieve their goals in this new environment.
+And, as a sales leader, I’m always thinking about how to evolve my sales team’s capabilities so they can better achieve their goals in this new environment.

 Today, I’m sharing 14 sales closing tips and techniques that you can rely on to bring the deal home, faster.
-Let’s get started.

 7 Sales closing techniques that work every time